jesseditson/load-secrets/README.md

 ```
 Project name is case insensitive, but case is retained on your vars, so `project_sEcreTs` is the same as `PROJECT_sEcreTs`, and both will produce `require('load-secrets').sEcreTs`

+Project name is also sanitized for bash variable name compatibility - so any special characters in your project name will be replaced with underscores in the prefix name.

+> Example: if your project name is "my-project", the env var prefix would be `MY_PROJECT`.

 You do not need to prefix files in your `<project>.env` file, so the above in a file would be:

 ```